mglsadf#

 cint >= 1 or None

-Number of stages.
+The number of stages.

 ignore_gainbool

-If True, perform filtering without gain.
+If True, filtering is performed without gain.

-phase[‘minimum’, ‘maximum’, ‘zero’]
+phase[‘minimum’, ‘maximum’, ‘zero’, ‘mixed’]

 mode[‘multi-stage’, ‘single-stage’, ‘freq-domain’]